BenGOsborn/Markotplace/README.md

 -   Implement auth + auth redirection systems for other apps + auth Image in Docker compose
 -   Using Prisma across different microservices / sharing schema and deploying to production without rebuilding
 -   Make some sort of shared utils
+-   Instead of using a proxy, forward the request using a get / post request method to the specified port then return that request